xelnia/wolfmamerecord/README.md

 # wolfmamerecord
-Windows batch file to record and zip INPs with WolfMAME and Z-Zip
+Windows batch file to record and zip INPs with WolfMAME and 7-Zip

 To use, place this batch file in the same folder as the WolfMAME executable.
 You will also need the 7-Zip executable in the same folder: http://www.7-zip.org/download.html